jefdewitt/gulp/README.md

 # gulp
 This is a simple repo for managing my gulpfile.
-This specific gulpfile is for a Jekyll site, which requires some non-standard workarounds.
+This specific gulpfile is for a Jekyll site, which requires some unconventional methods.
 Also, just to raise the level of difficulty, an AngularJS app is nested inside the Jekyll site.
 Therefore, there are a couple of concat and uglification tasks instead of just one.

 ## Initial Setup